mykrupp/connectedhomeip/silabs_examples/dishwasher-app/silabs/README.md

 # Matter Silabs dishwasher Example

-An example showing the use of Matter on the Silicon Labs EFR32 MG12 and MG24 boards.
+An example showing the use of Matter on the Silicon Labs EFR32 MG24 boards.

 <hr>